mantidproject/mantid/docs/source/interfaces/Indirect Corrections.rst

   Either a reduced file (_red.nxs) or workspace (_red) or an S(Q,\omega) file (_sqw.nxs) or workspace (_sqw) that represents the container.

 Scale Container by Factor
-  Allows the containers intensity to be scaled by a given scale factor before being used in the corrections calculation.
+  Allows the container's intensity to be scaled by a given scale factor before being used in the corrections calculation.

 Shift X-values by Adding
   Allows the X-values to be shifted by a specified amount.